 Is HomeKit right for you?

-But for dedicated iOS users, Apple HomeKit is worth the bother.
+But for dedicated iOS users, Apple HomeKit and the Home app is worth the bother.
 It's secure and, once set up, a bulletproof platform that doesn't suffer dropped connections and temperamental hardware.
-You can also enjoy Siri control, which means that as long as you have an iPhone or Apple Watch to hand, you can control your scenes and devices.
+You can also enjoy Siri control, which means that as long as you have an iPhone, Apple Watch or HomePod to hand, you can control your scenes and devices.

-And there's more on the horizon.
-Apple HomePod will allow for Amazon Echo style control – which will be music to the ears of Apple users looking at Amazon's line-up of devices.
+Apple HomePod also allows for Amazon Echo style control – which will be music to the ears of Apple users looking at Amazon's line-up of devices.